 Community Technology Providers need very few services in order to participate in this software provisioning framework.
 Their entire work is uncoordinated, and releases are allowed to be made at any point in time in their respective repository.

-The set of services for Community is currently proposed as:
+The set of services for Community contributors is currently proposed as:

-Basic package (free of charge):
+Basic package:

 Access to one software repository; including as many package repositories as there are supported platforms (typically two package repositories, base and update, per supported platform)